miwashi-edu/edu-crypto/README.md

 # edu-crypto

-## Creating a Key for JWT signing Command Line
+## Oneliner for Creating a Key for JWT

 > In gitbash or terminal